 His fine campaign in the Blue & Gold saw him nominated for the Premiership's Discovery Player of the Season award, while he picked up the league's December Player of the Month gong and also the WRSC's Player of the Season and Young Player of the Season awards.

 That form saw him picked for Wales' summer tour to Argentina where he played two Tests and scored a scintillating try in Santa Fe as he helped his nation win the series 2-0.

 The paceman joined the Warriors Academy from Llanelli Scarlets in 2015 after a fine showing at the World Rugby Under 20 Championship, where he scored four tries in five starts.
 During the tournament Adams scored a double in a 66-3 win over Japan, before crossing the whitewash against Ireland and Australia.

 Adams impressed in his first senior outing for Warriors, scoring in a pre-season match against Saracens at Bramley Road in 2015 and continued his development with spells at Cinderford during the 2015/16 campaign and Nottingham at the start of the 2016/17 season.

-He also impressed for Worcester Cavaliers in the Aviva A League before the first-team came calling.
+He also impressed for Worcester Cavaliers before the first-team came calling.